hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/extentions/openai/scripts/angular.min.md

 - **Realistic Data:**  Replace the example data (`valid_data`, `invalid_data`) with more realistic and varied data sets for better test coverage.

-This revised example demonstrates a better approach to writing tests for code where the original code is not directly translated into Python functions.
+This revised example demonStartes a better approach to writing tests for code where the original code is not directly translated into Python functions.
 The key is to focus on the expected *behavior* and *exceptions* the code should handle.
 Remember to adapt the `process_data` function to accurately reflect the actual JavaScript logic if you need to test that.
 Remember to install pytest: `pip install pytest`.
 Then, run the tests from the command line: `pytest test_file.py`.